cbeck88/conf-rs/REFERENCE_derive_conf.md

    Creates a validation constraint that must be satisfied after parsing this struct succeeds, from a user-defined function.
    The function should have signature `fn(&T) -> Result<(), impl Display>`.

+[^1]: Actually, the *tokens* of the type are used, so e.g. it must be `bool` and not an alias for `bool`.

+[^compat-note-1]: In `clap`, `repeat` parameters are inferred by setting the type to `Vec<T>`, and this is the only way to specify a repeat parameter.
+It also changes the meaning of `value_parser` in a subtle way.
+However, this can become confusing and so `conf` deviates from `clap` here.
+Instead, in `conf` the only way to specify a repeat parameter is to use the `repeat` attribute.

+[^compat-note-2]: Our `value_parser` feature is very similar to `clap-derive`, but it seems to work a little better in this crate at time of writing.
+For instance `value_parser = serde_json::from_str` just works, while at `clap` version 4.5.8 it doesn't work.
+The reason seems to be that in clap v4, the `value_parser!` macro was introduced, and it uses auto-ref specialization to try to detect features of the value parser type at build time and handle special cases.
+However, this adds more layers of complexity and prevents the compiler from inferring things like lifetime parameters, afaict, so it makes the
+UX of the `derive` API somewhat worse.
+Our criteria for how to implement `value_parser` are also a bit different because we don't have a need for the solution to work with the `clap_builder` API as well.